hkidd/NoteTaker/README.md

 # NoteTaker_HW11
-This application, Note Taker, uses an Express.js back end to save and retrieve note data from a JSON file.
+This application, Note Taker, uses an Express.js back end to save and retrieve note data from a JSON file. <br>
+Currently deployed on heroku at: https://note-taker-hk.herokuapp.com <br>

 ## User Story